Learning and Families is proud to offer three theatre opportunities for students in grades 7 – 12:

 Each year, Sam built a small leadership team that included a director, assistant director, choreographer, and technical director.

-In addition to Eden and Emily at the helm, the LAF Theatre Troupe will continue to identify students who are passionate about all aspects of theatre and cultivate leadership in these students by building a student leadership team.
+Although we have moved away from being 100% student led, the heart for nurturing student leadership will continue as our new theatre facilitator Jackie Freeman identifies students who are passionate about all aspects of theatre and cultivates leadership in these students by building a student leadership team

 Room C212